jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 If the MCU is overly loose in its slot, we recommend covering it with folded paper as shown in the figure below to ensure it remains in its slot during use.
-Please note the following photos show a separate OSSMM device printed in blue, and with 30AWG wiring for the EOG/EEG electrodes.
+Please note the following photos show a separate OSSMM device printed in blue, and with thinner 30AWG wiring for the EOG/EEG electrodes.

 <br>